DLtxt/AgentRoute/README.md

 A cost-aware LLM request router.
 It classifies each incoming query and dispatches it to the cheapest model tier that can handle it, with response caching, a hand-built load balancer, capability guardrails, authentication, and rate limiting.

-Everything runs locally, on Docker Compose or on a local Kubernetes cluster with autoscaling.
+You can run it locally, or on cloud.
+On Docker Compose or on a local Kubernetes cluster with autoscaling.
 See [`plan.md`](plan.md) for what is implemented.

 ---